 What Is an Offshore Pension Plan for Expats?

-- Accept worldwide contributions
+- Accept contributions from multiple jurisdictions

-- Allow withdrawals in local currency
+- Allow withdrawals in the local currency

 Which Offshore Pension Plans Are Suitable for Expat Pension Contributions?